 Investment Calculator

-Calculate the future value of your investment based on initial investment, regular contributions, interest rate, and time period.
+Calculate the future value of your investment based on your initial investment, regular contributions, interest rate, and time period.

 $